Survival of Hermitian Criticality in the Non-Hermitian Framework: Introduction

 Typical quantum phase transitions are generally studied in terms of Hermitian Hamiltonians.
-However, the realistic experimental platforms -- such as cold-atom systems \cite{Diehl2008,Li2020a}, optical cavities \cite{Ozturk2021,Baumann2010}, waveguides \cite{Ke2016,Sun2022a}, and optomechanical devices \cite{Pino2022,Wang2024} -- are inherently non-Hermitian because of spontaneous decay.
+However, realistic experimental platforms, such as cold-atom systems \cite{Diehl2008,Li2020a}, optical cavities \cite{Ozturk2021,Baumann2010}, waveguides \cite{Ke2016,Sun2022a}, and optomechanical devices \cite{Pino2022,Wang2024}, are inherently non-Hermitian due to spontaneous decay.
 This discrepancy raises a fundamental question: Whether quantum phase transitions and critical phenomena originally identified in Hermitian systems can persist in their non-Hermitian counterparts?
 If so, through what mechanisms is this criticality manifested in non-Hermitian systems?
-Generally, conventional quantum phase transitions are highly sensitive to environmental noise and typically cannot be observed at finite temperatures.
-If such transitions can be recovered in non-Hermitian systems, it would imply that traditional quantum phase transitions become accessible and detectable on experimental platforms based on non-Hermitian physics.
-The advances in non-Hermitian physics has opened up new avenues for exploring novel types of phase transitions specific to non-Hermitian systems \cite{Ashida2020,Ganainy2018,Okuma2023,Bergholtz2021,Ding2022}.
+Typical Quantum phase transitions, especially in low dimensions, are highly sensitive to thermal fluctuations and often require near-zero temperatures for a sharp manifestation.
+If such transitions can be recovered in non-Hermitian systems, it would imply that the critical behavior (e.g., critical exponents and scaling relations) may remain robust against certain types of engineered non-Hermitian perturbations.
+This robustness suggests that the universal aspects of the phase transition are encoded in a way that transcends the Hermitian constraint.
+Consequently, highly controllable non-Hermitian platforms can serve as simulators, where tuning designed gain/loss parameters allows one to probe and access the universal physics of the corresponding Hermitian quantum critical point, even at finite temperatures.
+Advances in non-Hermitian physics have opened up new avenues for exploring novel types of phase transition specific to non-Hermitian systems \cite{Ashida2020,Ganainy2018,Okuma2023,Bergholtz2021,Ding2022}.
 However, few studies have investigated -- from the perspective of traditional quantum phase transitions in Hermitian systems -- whether the intrinsic critical behavior of such systems can persist or be meaningfully expressed within non-Hermitian frameworks.